 The Social Security Administration projects future income from tax revenues minus future obligations (payouts to recipients) out 75 years.
 The Administration then discounts these cash flows to present value.

 In a perfect world, the present value of these projections would be exactly $0.
 This means collections and expenditures are equal for the 75-year forecast period.
 Well, we can’t expect it to be exact, that might be cutting it a bit close.
-So, a small positive number here is probably best.
-A positive number would indicate a fully-funded or slightly over-funded program.
-In other words, healthy.

 So, what is the present value of these projections?